Navigating My Way Into Adulthood.

 Go figure.

 Dave would now be my once a week father figure.
 I liked Dave, he was a good guy and he was not as fanatical or righteous as some of my mother’s other exemplary role models.
 Dave had not grown up a Jehovah’s Witness.
 Instead, he was a high school athlete heading to University on a football scholarship.
-Many believed someday Dave would play professional football in the CFL.
+Many believed Dave would eventually play professional football.
 Just like my mother, it would be a knock on the door that would forever change Dave’s life.
 Both Dave and his mother began a bible study with the Witnesses and soon after Dave would be forgoing his scholastic sports scholarship and any potential football career.
-Both he and his mom would also be dedicating their lives to Jehovah.
+Both he and his mom would be dedicating their lives to Jehovah.

 Dave’s story always reminded me of the Tom Edur story.